 If you decide to stay in your current accommodation, you should discuss how you will pay the additional rent with them.

-If you are a council tenant in York and you have extra bedrooms or your housing benefit is being reduced, call us to discuss your options.
+If you are a council tenant in York, have extra bedrooms and your Housing Benefit is being reduced, call us to discuss your options.